Threatquotient Publishes 2024 Evolution Of Cybersecurity Automation Adoption Research Report

-(MENAFN- GlobeNewsWire - Nasdaq) Survey results highlight that cybersecurity automation is now an important part of cybersecurity professionals' defensive strategy – but organizations want highly targeted, customized automation and threat intelligence that enables them to collaborate.
+(MENAFN- GlobeNewsWire - Nasdaq) Survey results highlight that cybersecurity automation is now an important part of cybersecurity professionals' defensive strategy – but organisations want highly targeted, customised automation and threat intelligence that enables them to collaborate.

-ASHBURN, VA.
-USA – November 19, 2024 – ThreatQuotientT , a leading threat intelligence platform innovator, today released the Evolution of Cybersecurity Automation Adoption 2024.
+LONDON, UK – 19th of November, 2024 – ThreatQuotientT , a leading threat intelligence platform innovator, today released the Evolution of Cybersecurity Automation Adoption 2024.
 Based on survey results from 750 senior cybersecurity professionals at companies in the U.K., U.S. and Australia from a range of industries, this in-depth research report examines the progress senior cybersecurity professionals are making towards adopting automation, its key use cases and the challenges they face.
-The fourth edition of this annual survey highlights how automation is maturing and how, in a world of continuous change, organizations are adopting cybersecurity automation for resilience, scale and collaboration.
+The fourth edition of this annual survey highlights how automation is maturing and how, in a world of continuous change, organisations are adopting cybersecurity automation for resilience, scale and collaboration.
 The report examines approaches to integration, whether respondents are taking a single-vendor platform approach or best-of-breed, the adoption of AI and the importance of cyber threat intelligence sharing.

 Eight-in-ten respondents (80%) now say cybersecurity automation is important, up from 75% last year and 68% the previous year.
 Additionally, budget for cybersecurity automation has increased every year, and this year's survey is no different with 99% of respondents increasing spend on automation.
 Interestingly, 39% of respondents now have net new budget specifically for automation, a significant rise on the 18.5% who said this last year.
 Previously, decision-makers were diverting budget from other cybersecurity tools or reallocating unused headcount funds.
 In 2024 respondents have a better understanding of key uses cases and the benefits automation delivers is helping them make a stronger business case for dedicated budget, which is another indication that cybersecurity automation is maturing.